 Helped lead the successful effort to permanently reauthorize the Zadroga Act, which provides necessary healthcare for our 9/11 first responders.

 Co-sponsored and voted for H.R.
 931, the Firefighter Cancer Registry Act, and supported the Protecting Volunteer Firefighters and Emergency Responders Act (H.R.
 2658), a bill to prevent damaging Obamacare mandates from putting volunteer firefighters and EMS departments out of business.

 Introduced a proposal that was passed and signed into law ensuring that states that choose to opt-out of Common Core do not lose federal funding.

-Cosponsored the Student Testing Improvement and Accountability Act (H.R.
-452) to roll back federally mandated testing to pre No Child Left Behind levels.
+Introduced the bipartisan Student Testing Improvement and Accountability Act (H.R.
+1601) to roll back federally mandated testing to pre No Child Left Behind levels.

 Advanced the investment in Science, Technology, Engineering and Mathematics (STEM, H.R.
 1020) in our schools, which was signed into law on October 7, 2015.

 To help address the student loan debt crisis, introduced the Earnings Contingent Education Loans (ExCEL) Act (H.R.
 2580).